A focus on strong performance

 However, the same does not apply if you are being paid a bonus for work you have done wholly during overtime hours that is not deemed OTE.

 Employers are not required to pay super on overtime worked that is not OTE2.
 It follows, then, that your employer is not required to pay super on a bonus that has been earned from work done during that overtime.

 Bonuses, even if they are earned during overtime hours, present an opportunity to grow your super balance.

 While bonuses calculated on sales targets or revenue numbers can sometimes be anticipated to form a large part of a person’s pay, other bonuses (Christmas bonus, sign-on bonus) may offer the opportunity to boost your retirement fund.

-Another option is to make after-tax voluntary contributions to your super account.
-Also known as non-concessional or personal contributions, these after-tax payments can be made up until the age of 75 – although after age 67 there are some restrictions and conditions that apply.
+Another option is to make after-tax voluntary contributions to your super account, although eligibility conditions apply.
 See our Personal Contributions Guide for more information.

 Even small amounts paid regularly into super this way can have an impact on your retirement balance when it comes time to wind down your working life.
 It is important to be aware that there are some limits to how much you can contribute to your super fund each year (known as contribution caps).
 If you go above these limits, you may pay extra tax.

 Simply log in to Member Online or download the QSuper app